Change Makers

 “And clean water.
 Have you ever gone without clean water or even water?
 And yet there’s people walking 15 to 20 miles to just fetch two gallons of clean water somewhere, and it’s not enough.”

-While establishing his career as an outstanding middle distance runner, Lopez started the Lopez Lomong Foundation in late 2011 to give back to his native South Sudan.
+While establishing his career as an outstanding middle distance runner, Lopez started the Lopez Lomong Foundation in late 2011 to give back to his native country of South Sudan.
 The foundation joined with World Vision to launch the 4 South Sudan campaign to raise money and awareness to bring clean water, basic healthcare, access to education, and life-saving nutrition to children.
 Recognizing his advocacy work, Lopez was named the Visa Humanitarian of the Year in 2012.

 Lopez Lomong sports his Team World Vision orange face paint and is ready to race at the start of the 2016 Hood to Coast Relay.

-Lopez Lomong sports his Team World Vision orange face paint and is ready to race at the start of the 2016 Hood to Coast Relay. (©2016 World Vision/photo by Steve Haas)
+Lopez Lomong sports his Team World Vision orange face paint and is ready to race at the start of the 2016 Hood to Coast Relay. (© 2016 World Vision/photo by Steve Haas)

 Lopez has seen World Vision’s work up close and has seen the impact it’s making on people and their communities.